IlyaBizyaev/trash/README.md

 # Trash — The Tracker Shell

-This repository contains a small shell implementation that contains basic file management commands and a tiny VCS called Tracker.
+This repository contains a small shell implementation that has some basic file management commands and a tiny VCS called Tracker.
+Inspired by crosh.

 ## Usage
 ### Running